Misha Lopez discusses potential consequences you may face if a protective order is entered against you.

 Protective orders, like criminal convictions, are also recorded and stored for future review by police, judges, and the public.
 Currently, the expungement law does not explicitly address protective orders and whether they can be erased if they are denied.
 Thus, some courts do not permit expungement of protective orders, even if denied, wrongfully entered, or otherwise dismissed.

 If you are fighting a protective order, it is vital to make sure your case is presented fully and accurately to a judge so they may make the proper determination.
-If you are party to a protective order, call the trusted attorney at Greenspun Shapiro PC.
+If you are party to a protective order, call the trusted attorneys at Greenspun Shapiro PC.
 We can assist in requesting and defending protective orders, and we are prepared to help you as needed.
 Contact or Fairfax law office at (703) 352-0100.